 - Salt water and chlorine can cause damage to your pieces; many metals and gems react adversely with them.
 If you’d like to have them on while swimming, please do this infrequently and rinse them off thoroughly with fresh water.
+Avoid wearing them when cleaning as the chemicals used might affect them.
+Refresh the shine of your piece with the provided polishing cloth.
+Clean dirty pieces with cool water, dish soap, and a soft toothbrush, and polish with the provided polishing cloth.

 Brass tarnishes as a result of oxidation in the presence of air, moisture, and acids.
 We induce a variety of patinas on some of our pieces with this process.
 If you have had your piece for a while and you’d like to restore its brilliance, you can.